molloy-lab/ck-phylo-workshop/day1/activityB.md

 Activity B: Calculate expected quartet frequencies by hand
 ===

+If you estimate a species tree from gene trees, you may be interested in quantifying the **conflict** between the gene trees and the species tree, especially at particular branches.
+For such analyses, it can be helpful to look at quartets.
 Let's compute the expected frequencies of quartets in the gene trees for the MSC model species tree below.

 <p align="center">
 <img src="images/model-species-tree-v2-annotated_low.jpg" alt="model" width="100%" height="auto"/>